-Instructions may vary depending on the organization who has requested you submit a background check, and may also depend on the organization’s decision about your eligibility.
-When your background check is complete, and you're wondering what to do next, we suggest you reach out to your organization regarding their next steps.
+You may wait for the organization to contact you or you may proactively contact them to know your status.
+Instructions may vary depending on the organization who has requested you to submit a background check, and may also depend on the organization’s decision about your eligibility.

 Once the background check is complete, the organization will review the results of your background check.
 You can be tagged as either Eligible or Ineligible.